Slicer/teem/src/hest/README.md

 The purpose of `hest` is to bridge the `int argc`, `char *argv[]` command-line arguments and a set of C variables that need to be set for a C program to run.
 The variables can be of most any type (boolean, `int`, `float`, `char *` strings, or user-defined types), and the variables can hold single values (such as `float thresh`) or multiple values (such as `float RGBA[4]`).

-`hest` was created in 2002 out of frustration with how limiting other C command-line parsing libraries were, and has become essential for the utility of tools like `unu`.
-To the extent that `hest` bridges the interactive command-line with compiled C code, it has taken on some of the roles that in other contexts are served by scripting languages with C extensions.
+`hest` was created in 2002 out of frustration with how limited other C command-line parsing libraries were, and has become essential for the utility of tools like `unu`.
+To the extent that `hest` bridges the interactive command-line with compiled C code, it approaches some of the roles that in other contexts are served by scripting languages with C extensions.
 The `hest` code was revisited in 2023 to add long-overdue support for `--help`, and to add typed functions for specifying options like `hestOptAdd_4_Float`.
 Re-writing the code in 2025 finally fixed long-standing bugs with how quoted strings were handled and how response files were parsed, and to add `-{`, `}-` comments.

+`hest` is powerful and not simple.
+This note attempts to give a technical description useful for someone thinking about using `hest`, as well as anyone trying wrap their head around the `hest` source code, including its author.

 ## Terminology and concepts